Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor vs. Alabama Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Baylor Bears (19-12) against the Alabama Crimson Tide (20-10) at Harry A. Gampel Pavilion should be a competitive matchup based on our computer prediction, which projects a final score of 67-66 in favor of Baylor.
-Tipoff is at TBA on March 18.
+Saturday's game between the Baylor Bears (19-12) and Alabama Crimson Tide (20-10) matching up at Harry A. Gampel Pavilion has a projected final score of 67-66 (according to our computer prediction) in favor of Baylor, so it should be a tight matchup.
+The game will begin at TBA on March 18.

-In their last game on Friday, the Bears suffered a 74-63 loss to Iowa State.
+The Bears enter this contest following a 74-63 loss to Iowa State on Friday.

 Baylor vs. Alabama Game Info